Retail sales up 0.3% in Aug. from July amid inflation

 U.S. retail sales rose an unexpected 0.3% last month after falling 0.4% in July, the Commerce Department said Thursday.
 Excluding business at gas stations, sales rose 0.8%.

+The sales figures for August were largely boosted by higher spending on vehicles.
+Sales of purchases at motor vehicles and parts dealers rose 2.8% last month.
+Excluding vehicle sales, spending slipped 0.3%.
+Excluding both vehicle and gas spending, retail sales rose 0.3%.

-Sales at grocery stores rose 0.5% , helped by rising prices in food
+While the report showed shoppers’ resilience, the figures also are not adjusted for inflation unlike many other government reports.
+In fact, sales at grocery stores rose 0.5% , helped by rising prices in food.

 There was, however, weakening in some areas of discretionary spending with Americans fully aware of inflation’s bite.
 Business at restaurants ticked up 1.1%, but the pace has slowed.
 Sales at furniture stores fell 1.3%.
 Online sales fell 0.7% last month after Amazon’s Prime Day boosted e-commerce sales in July.